-From the street level the hotel doesn’t initially come across as anything out of the ordinary—just another quasi-Hausmann Parisian townhouse… maybe just a bit better maintained than the neighbouring buildings.
+From the street level, the hotel doesn’t initially come across as anything out of the ordinary—just another quasi-Hausmann Parisian townhouse… maybe just a bit better maintained than the neighboring buildings.

-But the experience of the hotel goes well beyond that.
-It’s small, but well equipped and prepared to cater to business customers, travelling couples—and anyone who comes to Paris for a shopping spree… or just to sightsee.
+But the experience of the Hotel Vernet goes well beyond that.
+It’s small, but well equipped and prepared to cater to business customers, traveling couples—and anyone who comes to Paris for a shopping spree… or just to sightsee.
 After all, some of the world’s best luxury boutiques are just a short walk away and Place Charles de Gaulle with the Arc de Triomphe is virtually just across the street.